chklauser/symexec/README.md

 A symbolic execution engine can be built around a combined *state* and *list* monad.
 We use the state part to hold things like the local variable store and the symbolic heap, but potentially also additional data structures built during verification.
 The list part implements branching.

 ### Branching
 When we need to branch symbolic execution, we literally want a part of our program to *return twice*.
-In CPS, we cal the continuation passed to us a second time.
+In CPS, we call the continuation passed to us a second time.
 With the list monad, we return a list containing multiple return values and the monad will automatically instantiate the rest of the computation once for each returned value.

     cond <- equals(a,b)
     if cond